Congo, Republic of

 Services, dividends, and attendance fees

-Services rendered by foreign suppliers are subject to a 20% WHT.
+Services rendered by foreign suppliers are subject to a WHT.
+There are four WHT rates, which include the following:

 WHT does not apply to resident suppliers of a country that has signed an international tax treaty with the Republic of Congo, provided certain conditions are met.